Lead generation is a common problem faced by most commercial solar installation companies.

 Do your research!

-These are the tough questions that, when answered, make you look like a mind reader.
-But knowing the answers to these is just one step.
+These are the tough questions that, when answered, make you look like a mind-reader.
+But knowing the answers to these is only the first step.

 Articulating the value proposition the right way is the next step.

-The perfectly articulated value proposition does not only know what specific values the lead is looking for, but it delivers it to them in the perfect tone.
+A perfectly articulated value proposition not only knows what specific values the lead is looking for, but it delivers it to them in the perfect tone.

-As soon as your lead finishes reading it, his reaction should be, “Wow, this is just the thing this business needs!”
+As soon as your lead finishes reading it, his reaction should be, “Wow, this is exactly the thing this business needs!”

 Remember that your leads are considering a service they haven’t made up their minds to get.
-They might have questions, or if they don’t, a discussion will give them better clarity and you, another chance to convince them.
+They might have questions, or if they don’t, a discussion will give them better clarity and give you another chance to convince them.